 This page lists decks in rough order of power level to give you the idea, and broken into 3 Tiers, matching the widely-agreed upon 3-tier power level system of the original Star Wars Epic Duels game.
 Geektopia Epic Duels decks are developed for relative balance, meaning that any deck can beat any deck, but some decks (Darth Sidious) are intentionally stronger than others (Greedo), by our interpretation of the characters from the films.
 The total range of power level of Geektopia decks is about the same as the original Hasbro Epic Duels set, with the boundaries being set by Darth Sidious, who is about in line with original Obi-Wan; and Greedo, who is about in line with the original Jango, meaning Sidious would probably go 14-2 vs. Greedo, the way Obi-Wan has against Jango in online matches — but note that Greedo can win against Sidious if the draws go his way (in theory anyways but maybe Greedo is too weak).

-As far as the Tiers, the Epic Duels Online Community generally agrees upon a 3-Tier system for SWED based on the original 12 decks: Tier 2 is your middle tier of decks that win about as often as they lose, like original, unmodified Dooku and Mace.
+As mentioned, the Epic Duels Online Community generally agrees upon a 3-Tier system for SWED, and it’s based on the original 12 decks: Tier 2 is your middle tier of decks that win about as often as they lose, like original, unmodified Dooku and Mace.
 Tier 1 decks are stronger, like original Obi-Wan and Palpatine, and Tier 3 decks are weaker, like Vader and Jango.
 For Geektopia, it is somewhat arbitrary where the Tiers start and end, as the top deck in each Tier is clearly better than the bottom deck of its respective Tier, so I broke them into sub-Tiers, which are also grounded in the original decks.
 Within each sub-Tier, I think any of the decks could potentially be swapped around, and within Tiers 2 and 3, I could see some decks moving a subgroup up or down, so all this stuff shouldn’t be taken too seriously and is just for fun.